hanse/react-hooks-examples/README.md

 Using the local api root, [create-react-app]() will set up a mock API using the proxy feature that has a fair delay before returning responses in order to be able to test aborting fetch requests that have lost a `Promise.race`.

+## `usePromise`

+Basic primitive for dealing with Promise states.

 ## `useAbortablePromise`

-Manage Promise state and allow aborting promises using `AbortController`. `abort` will automatically be called in the `useEffect` cleanup function, but is also provided to the caller to be able to abort in the event of e.g a custom timeout mechanism error since the [Fetch API]() does not support it natively.
+Wrap `usePromise` with a managed `AbortController` instance. `abort` will automatically be called in the `useEffect` cleanup function, but is also provided to the caller to be able to abort in the event of e.g a custom timeout mechanism error since the [Fetch API]() does not support it natively.

 ```js
 function App() {